sourcevault/bindall/readme.md

 - . . when we need to add our bound functions to an independent object of our choosing.

 bindall that mutate `fns` is dangerous and should be used with caution.
-The main usecase for mutating `fns` is within the enclave of constructor objects.
+The main usecase for mutating `fns` is within the enclave of where it was created.

 ### Updates and API change